bookr-buildweek/UI-Daniel/README.md

 https://trusting-darwin-027045.netlify.com/

 to do:
-do mobile and tablet view
+do mobile view
+fill out readme about less files fillout read me doc